fullstackjake/jobs/software_engineer.md

 **Getting a Sense of How You Think**

 When applying to Emcien, we like to see your work to get a sense of how you solve problems.
-The best means is to see an open-source projects you have contributed to or a public repository largely written by you.
+We prefer to see open-source projects you have contributed to or a public repository largely written by you.

-The other mechanism is our [Emcien Engineering Test](https://github.com/emcien/jobs/blob/master/engineering-test.md)
+Another way of seeing how you think is completing our [Emcien Engineering Test](https://github.com/emcien/jobs/blob/master/engineering-test.md)

-A sample of this test is:
+A question from this test is:

 ```
 An ant is walking on the squares of a 5x5 grid - it starts in the center square.